 identify community service projects that employees, led by the Staff Senate, can participate in and work together to benefit local organizations and causes.
 Projects on campus include the Christmas Tree Lighting and Reception, a Christmas project such as a food-drive, toy-drive, etc., as well as raising funds to benefit a nonprofit organization on campus (i.e., United Way, Ronald McDonald House, Cavett Kids).

 As part of the students' art classes, they make the decorations for the tree.
-Additionally, students who have 'earned the right' are given the opportunity to attend the Christmas Party and sing carols and enjoy visiting with Santa.
+Additionally, students are given the opportunity to attend the Christmas Party and sing carols and enjoy visiting with Santa.

 During the Summer, the committee collects arts and crafts supplies for The Cavett Kids Foundation, a nonprofit that provides